benr00/helloworld/README.md

 # helloworld
-i want to learn more intresting things in github Coding is diffcult thing for me to learn
+i want to learn more intresting things in github;
+Coding is diffcult thing for me to learn;
+hi veryone